Memor-X/code-challenges/powershell/advent-of-code/2023/03-Puzzle2/README.md

 7. open .csv in excel
 8. copy and paste cells into Check.xlsx

-the rules should high light all *'s as green, all numbers surrounding *'s as blue and empty spaces as gold. you can now go though the spreadsheet finding all Gear pairs and deleteing the * to track your progress
+the rules should high light all \*'s as green, all numbers surrounding \*'s as blue and empty spaces as gold. you can now go though the spreadsheet finding all Gear pairs and deleting the \* to track your progress